publiclab/publiclab-archive/wiki/effects-of-uv-radiation-on-glass-quartz-and-plastic-using-uv-led-and-uv-laser-pointer.md

 ---
-title: Effects of UV Radiation on Glass, Quartz and Plastic using UV LED and UV Laser Pointer
+title: 'Effects of UV Radiation on Glass, Quartz and Plastic using UV LED and UV Laser Pointer'
 tagnames:
 author: dhaffnersr
 path: /wiki/effects-of-uv-radiation-on-glass-quartz-and-plastic-using-uv-led-and-uv-laser-pointer.md